 Transfer student admissions is moderately difficult.

 Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college has a different way of determining which factors are given the most weight in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and apply to colleges that prioritize the admissions factors where you shine.
+Each college has a different way of determining which factors are they consider most important in the admissions process.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis on the admissions factors where you shine.

 |Academic GPA||Very Important|

 Make sure to check with Seton Hall University for more information on admission factors.